Ralph Anthony Pieroni

 Following graduation from James Monroe High School in the Bronx in 1951, he enlisted in the army, serving for three years.
 He married Carol Evelyn Rushton in June 1954 and they moved to Chicago, where he attended Northwestern University, which was located near her parents' home.
-Shortly after starting work on a music degree at NU in 1956, he was devastated by the tragic death of his wife.
+Shortly after starting work on a music degree at NU in 1956, he was devastated by the tragic death of his wife in 1957.

 He went to live with supportive family members in Las Vegas and briefly got caught up in the life it offered in an attempt to ease the trauma of what had happened.
 After a few months there, he returned to the East and spent the summer of 1957 in New York, living with his parents.
 That fall, he enrolled at Atlantic Union College as a music major.